tiannacta/intro-to-professional-web-dev/src/chapters/introduction/class-platforms.rst

 #. **Submit button**:

    a.
 Submits your work.
    b.
-If the assignment has been setup to be auto graded, you will received
+If the assignment has been setup to be auto graded, you will receive
       instant feedback.
    c.
 If the assignment is NOT auto graded, your TA will need to review and
       provide feedback.